Humanities

 connections, draw contrasts, analyse trends, frame historically-valid questions and

-- understand the methods of historical enquiry, including how evidence is used rigorously
+create their own structured accounts, including written narratives and analyses - understand the methods of historical enquiry, including how evidence is used rigorously

 to make historical claims, and discern how and why contrasting arguments and

-- gain historical perspective by placing their growing knowledge into different contexts,
+interpretations of the past have been constructed - gain historical perspective by placing their growing knowledge into different contexts,

 understanding the connections between local, regional, national and international